Consuming Fenugreek (Methi) Seeds During Pregnancy

 - Powder some fenugreek seeds and add the powder to a glass of watermelon juice.
 Squeeze some lime into it to make a mocktail that is tasty and energizing.

 - Mix flax seeds, fenugreek seeds, coriander powder, and turmeric in a glass of warm milk and drink.
 This can provide relief from a sore throat and cold.

 - Grate some ginger and garlic, mix it with a couple of teaspoons of water, put it on a simmer and mix till it reaches a paste-like consistency, add fenugreek seeds, chives, rosemary and thyme to create a unique barbeque marinade for meat or fish.

-Eating fenugreek seeds during pregnancy can be beneficial for your health but it can even lead to certain complications, especially if you eat them before the 37th week of your pregnancy.
+Eating fenugreek during pregnancy first trimester, second trimester and third trimester can be beneficial for your health but it can even lead to certain complications, especially if you eat them before the 37th week of your pregnancy.
 Consuming the seeds or leaves in small quantities can strengthen your immune system and help prevent allergies, but you should consult your doctor before adding fenugreek seeds or leaves to your diet.
 If your doctor gives a go-ahead, you can add it to your diet but you must watch out for any signs of allergy.
 In case of an allergic reaction, contact your doctor right away.
 Consult a dietician for a better idea of how much fenugreek you may require on a regular basis and what nutritional requirements your body has in particular.

 1. Effect of Fenugreek on Milk Production; classic.clinicaltrials.gov; https://classic.clinicaltrials.gov/ct2/show/NCT00851591